 SDN and be very honest with yourself and your goals.
 This way, you will feel relaxed because only you can understand yourself best, and minimize any interview-anxiety you may have on the day of!

-Applicants were overwhelmingly impressed by the early clinical experiences, small class sizes, friendly faculty and students, diverse clinical rotations, and the campus facilities.
-They appreciated the welcoming environment, strong relationships between faculty and students, and the emphasis on hands-on learning experiences.
+Applicants were consistently impressed by the early clinical experience, small class sizes, friendly faculty and students, diverse clinical rotations, and the positive atmosphere at the campus.
+They appreciated the strong emphasis on clinical training, the supportive environment, and the opportunities for interaction with current students and faculty during the interview process.

 Really nice assistant dean of admission and faculty!